tomasjames/Global-Map/README.md

 warning loaded the map and it's interactive layer perfectly.

 Internet Explorer 6 was more of a problem.
 All code used is supposedly compatible with IE 6 however it exhibits erratic behaviour on occasions.
-Internet Explorer 6 is stated as being unsupported in LeafletJS documentation however it has been reported to have been working under some circumstances.
+Internet Explorer 6 is stated as being unsupported in LeafletJS documentation.
+It has been reported to have been working under some circumstances.

+## Search Functionality (Only in Leaflet)

+LeafletJS has a rich library of plugins available.
+One such plugin that has been implemented here is the 'leaflet-search' plugin.
+This allows the user to interact with a search bar within the map itself, drawing suggestions (for example typing 'a' will provoke suggestions from the data source as to countries beginning with a).

+At the moment the plugin does not recognise all country names stored within the data source file (countiesSmall.js or countriesSmall.min.js).
+This could be due to a problem in the format of the data source, though it will be investigated and fixed shortly.

 ## What To Do When Things Go Wrong